good-yellow-bee/blazelog-mobile/IMPLEMENTATION_PLAN.md

 **Acceptance Criteria:**
 - [ ] Metadata is collapsible
 - [ ] Can copy log ID
-- [ ] If `/logs/:id` is unavailable, screen can render from navigation params
+- [ ] Screen can render from navigation params when provided to avoid refetch

 ---